 Projected viral videos of racist fraternity chants and white supremacist riots will frame the space and movement sequencing.
 Formal choreography and slippages of Africanist movement will create a mirror of whiteness, which is composed of the next generation and the viral videos.

 The Writers of Color Reading Series is an ongoing event that celebrates undergraduate, graduate, and local writers in the Iowa City community.
 Co-founded by T. Geronimo Johnson and Andre Perry in 2015, the series seeks to ensure that local literary voices from across the spectrum have a community and a time and place to be heard.
 The Witching Hour 2019 installment of the series will feature Jennine Capó-Crucet and a collection of local writers.
-Reading
+This event is free and open to the public.

 Creatives from all walks of life are powerful forces for social transformation.
 As creative artists, healers, entrepreneurs, movement builders, and educators, we drive the innovations that create new futures.
 If we can reach across the divides that separate our country to connect with creatives from other walks of life, we can harness our creative forces to dissolve those divides and find new ways of communion.
 Through story circles, skillshares, and organizing strategies, we will explore how to reach creatives from other walks of life than our own, exchange creative processes, and join forces for social transformation.